splynx/docs/files/en/configuring_tariff_plans/custom_plans/custom_plans.md

 Custom plans
 ============

-Here are all plans you specifically design to cater for the needs of your company and services you render uniquely.
+Here are all the plans you specifically design to cater to the needs of your company and the services you render uniquely.

-For example, certain ISP's provides public IP services to users; Rental of equipment; Hosting or IPTV services are examples of custom tariff plans.
+For example, certain ISP's provide public IP services to users; Rental of equipment; Hosting or IPTV services are examples of custom tariff plans.

 To create custom plans navigate to _Tariff plans → Custom_ and click on Add plan in the top right of the page.